tektutor/conan-march-2026/Day3/README.md

 - Hands-on Lab exercises
   - Fetch a pre-compiled package from ConanCenter and generate build files for it
     - Understand conan install
-  - Creating a simple custom package template using Conan
-    - Understand conan
   - Take a local Python recipe and save it into the Local Cache without actually building the C++ code
-    - Understand conan exports practically
+    - Understand conan export
   - Build the package from scratch inside the Local Cache so other projects on your machine can use it
     - Understand conan create
   - Distributing package to JFrog Artifactory
     - Understand conan upload
+  - Listing all packages in your local Conan Cache
+	- Understand conan list
 </pre>

 ## Info - Understanding Python recipe file